benlubas/molten-nvim/docs/Notebook-Setup.md

 ### Alternatives

-_I've never used these tools, and cannot provide the best support for using them with Molten.
-That said, always happy to try and help if you have issues._

 There are other ways to edit Jupyter notebook files in Neovim.
 Most notably [Jupytext](https://github.com/mwouts/jupytext) with [jupytext.vim](https://github.com/goerz/jupytext.vim).
 This will let you open a normal `.ipynb` file, convert it automatically to plain-text and display it in a temporary buffer, and then convert it back again when you write.
+This has worked very well for me the few times that I've used it.

 There is also the [NotebookNavigator](https://github.com/GCBallesteros/NotebookNavigator.nvim)